-Notification to legal guardian of Intervention Strategies for Learning Difficulties Provided to General Education Students
+Notification to Parents of Intervention Strategies for Learning Difficulties Provided to Students in General Education

-IDEA will annually notify legal guardians as indicated by the Response to Intervention "RTI" guidelines if their child receives assistance for learning difficulties.
-This information can include details related to intervention strategies.
-This notice is not intended for students who have been determined eligible for special education services.
+In accordance with state law, IDEA will annually notify legal guardians if their child receives assistance for learning difficulties.
+Details of such assistance can include intervention strategies.
+This notice is not intended for students who have been determined to be eligible for special education services.